Ligñon Hill

-Ligñon Hill is a prehistoric cinder cone near the foot of Mayon, some 12 kilometers south-southeast of the volcano's summit.
+The hill is a prehistoric cinder cone near the foot of Mayon, some 12 kilometers south-southeast of the volcano's summit.
 It is mainly composed of dolerite and basaltic volcanic rocks.
 Except for Mayon Volcano, it is the highest point in the city situated next to the Legazpi Airport in barangay 41 (Bogtong) near the city's border with the municipality of Daraga.
 It hosts the Mayon Volcano Observatory, the central monitoring station of the Philippine Institute of Volcanology and Seismology built in 1989.

 Ligñon Hill Nature Park

 In 2006, the park underwent a major renovation with the hilltop leased for private development under a memorandum of agreement with the Albay provincial government.
 The park now has a viewing deck with coin-operated telescopes, a landscaped promenade as well as restaurants and souvenir shops.
 Other features include a zipline and a 50-foot tunnel constructed by the Japanese during World War II.
 It is accessible by car via a spiral uphill road off Binitayan Road from the Legazpi Airport.